 I write this with a little embarrassment at the solution to a problem I had.
-Earlier this week I renamed a server I’m using for GP2010 to prepare for a new network and improve my network naming conventions.
-I’ve changed server names before at clients and the steps and places you need to make updates are pretty straight forward, at least for vanilla GP.
-There are other complications when you get into web services and other things where the configuration is not strictly within the application.
+Earlier this week I renamed a server I'm using for GP2010 to prepare for a new network and improve my network naming conventions.
+I've changed server names before at clients and the steps and places I need to make updates are pretty straightforward, at least for vanilla GP.
+There are other complications when getting into web services and other things where the configuration is not strictly within the application.

 The Issue